deanishe/alfred-searchio/README.md

     - `All Engines …` — View supported engines and add new searches
     - `Import Search …` — Import a new search configuration from a URL (see [Importing Searches](#importing-searches))
     - `Reload` — Regenerate the workflow's Script Filters from your configured searches (and clean the cache).
 Run this if you screw up the Script Filters or an update overwrites them.
+    - `Show Query in Results` — Turn the option to show the query you entered in the results on/off.
+The query is added to the end of the results, so you can hit `↑` to go straight to it.
+The query is always shown if there are no other results.
     - `Online Help` — Open this page in your browser.
     - `Workflow up to Date` — You have the latest version of the workflow.
 Action this item to force a check for a new version.